 Young Wolf Camp

 I sit near the fire with the rest of our young campers.
 These are the young wolf.
 The boys and girls who have traveled from many places to sit at the circle of all things.
 The fire sparks and crackles as the campers and staff chat, tell stories, and talk of their plans for home.
 It is the last evening and we have spent near a week camping, hiking, learning, creating and being human.

 On the trail

-We have tracked deer, raccoon, and bear.
+We have tracked deer, squirrel, and bear.
 Cooked freshly caught trout over hot coals.
-Carved wood, made fire with our own hands and muscle.
+Carved wood made fire with our own hands and muscle.
 We are the young wolf.
 Who have stood in rapt attention as the sun broke the dawn over the great Shasta mountain.
 Howled with the sunrise as the days unfolded and the chorus of life began.
 Having immersed themselves all week in the wonder of nature with each breath.
-The young wolf are becoming.
+The young wolf is becoming.

 I am happy to have met these boys and girls.
 It is a week well spent under a canopy of stars, bird song, and towering pines, and wood smoke.
 The laughter and smiles of the pack ever present.
 These are days I cherish most.
 I listen to the laughter around the campfire and feel complete.
 Because like them I am home.

 I have been teaching teens camping and wilderness skills since 1994.
-I believe these experiences are more important for our young people than ever before.
+These experiences are more important for our young people than ever before.
 What do you think?